molinajosuew/Project-Euler/README.md

 Project-Euler
 =============

-This repository contains solutions to the Project Euler problems.
+This repository contains tools and solutions to the Project Euler problems.